Developer Tools

 Common use cases

-• Standardize formatting across legacy stylesheets before migrating to a new system.
+• Standardize formatting across legacy stylesheets before merging them into a design system.

 About CSS Beautifier